The 55 Best Classic Romance Movies of All Time

 Rotten Tomatoes Score: 67%

 Paul Newman and Sidney Poitier are the leading men of this 1961 romantic drama that follows the professional and personal struggles of two aspiring American musicians trying to make it in France.
-The film, which is less "laugh out loud" than it is *deep sigh*, stirred controversy for its progressive portrayal of interracial relationships, reminding us that the days of Jim Crow weren't actually that long ago.
+The film, which is less "laugh out loud" than it is a deep sigh, stirred controversy for its progressive portrayal of interracial relationships, reminding us that the days of Jim Crow weren't that long ago.

 'Charade' (1963)